 Category Moratoria/Types of CONs Citation Relocation of major medical equipment, or equipment that costs more than \$1.5 million.
 Miss.
-Code §§ 41-7-191(1)(b), 41-7-173(m) Equipment 2.
-Acquisition or control of major medical equipment, or equipment that costs more than \$1.5 million (including acquisitions for less than fair market value if the acquisition at fair market value would be subject to review).
+Code §§ 41-7-191(1)(b), 41-7-173(m) Equipment Acquisition or control of major medical equipment, or equipment that costs more than \$1.5 million (including acquisitions for less than fair market value if the acquisi- tion at fair market value would be subject to review).
 Miss.
 Code §§ 41-7-191(1)(f), 41-7-173(m) 3.
 Any capital expenditure (\$1.5 million for major medical equipment) by a healthcare facility not covered above.
 Miss.
 Code §§ 41-7-173(c), 41-7-191(1)(j) Moratorium on opening a hospital that will contain child/adolescent psychiatric or child/adolescent chemical dependency beds.
 Moratorium on opening a psychiatric hospital that will contain child/adolescent psychiatric or child/ adolescent chemical dependency beds.
-Moratorium on opening a chemical dependency hospital that will contain any child/adolescent psychiatric or child/adolescent chemical depen- dency beds.
+Moratorium on opening a chemical dependency hospital that will contain any child/adolescent psy- chiatric or child/adolescent chemical dependency beds.
 Miss.
 Code § 41-7-191(4) Moratorium on opening a new skilled nursing facility.
-15 Miss.
+15-9-2 Miss.
 Admin.
-Code Pt.
-9, Subpt.
-91, R. 2.2 Moratorium on opening a new intermediate care facility.
-15 Miss.
+Code § 2 5.
+Moratorium on opening a new intermediate care facility.
+15-9-2 Miss.
 Admin.
-Code Pt.
-9, Subpt.
-91, R. 2.2 Facilities/Buildings 6.
+Code § 2 Facilities/Buildings 6.
 Moratorium on opening a new intermediate care facility for the mentally retarded.
-15 Miss.
+15-9-2 Miss.
 Admin.
-Code Pt.
-9, Subpt.
-91, R. 2.2 Opening the following new facilities: Hospitals.
-Psychiatric hospitals.
-Chemical dependency hospitals.
-Skilled nursing facilities.
-End-stage renal disease facilities (including freestanding hemodialysis units).
-Intermediate care facilities.
-Intermediate care facilities.
-Intermediate care facilities for the mentally retarded.
-Psychiatric residential treatment facilities.
-Pediatric skilled nursing facilities.
-Comprehensive medical rehabilitation facilities (including facilities owned or operated by the state or a political subdivision or instrumentality of the state).
+Code § 2 Opening the following new facilities: 7.
+Hospitals.
+8. Psychiatric hospitals.
+9. Chemical dependency hospitals.
+10. Skilled nursing facilities.
+11. End-stage renal disease facilities (including freestanding hemodialysis units).
+12. Intermediate care facilities.
+13. Ambulatory surgical facilities.
+14. Intermediate care facilities for the mentally retarded.
+15. Psychiatric residential treatment facilities.
+16. Pediatric skilled nursing facilities.
+17. Long-term care hospitals.
+18. Comprehensive medical rehabilitation facilities (including facilities owned or operated by the state or a political subdivision or instrumentality of the state).
 Miss.
 Code §§ 41-7-191(1)(a), 41-7-173(h)